Ryan W. Ferguson: Investigation

 Ornt told police that she got a good look at the young men, while Trump reported that he was unable to see them clearly.
 Police recovered unidentified fingerprints on and inside Heitholt's car, as well as an unidentified hair in his hand.
 Police also recovered footprints from the blood at the crime scene.
-Ornt provided police with a description of the men and a composite sketch was drawn.
+Ornt provided police with a description of the men, and a composite sketch was drawn.

 The crime had been unsolved for two years when, in October 2003, local media again covered the murder.
 Erickson had reportedly experienced several dreams about the crime after having seen a newspaper article, and a few days later, Erickson asked Ferguson whether Ferguson believed that Erickson may have been involved in the murder.
-"It was crazy that someone had been murdered a couple blocks away from where we had been partying," replied Erickson.
+"It was crazy that someone had been murdered a couple of blocks away from where we had been partying," replied Erickson.
 Ferguson reassured him that he was not involved in the crime.
 Erickson says that over time, he began to increasingly ponder the murder and the fact that he could not remember that evening.

 In November 2003, Erickson read an article in the local newspaper that included a sketch of a possible suspect.
 Erickson thought that the sketch resembled him and became more concerned.
 He asked a friend, Nick Gilpin, for advice, who mentioned something to another friend, John Alder.

 John Alder then called the police on his two friends, Erickson and Ferguson.

-In the recorded interrogation, Erickson seems to have little knowledge of the crime.
+In the recorded interrogation, Erickson seems to know little about the crime.
 He told police, "It's just so foggy...
 I could be sitting here fabricating all of it."
-At one point he was asked questions about the weapon used to strangle Heitholt.
+At one point, he was asked questions about the weapon used to strangle Heitholt.
 Erickson replied that he thought it was a shirt.
 When the police officer told him that it was not, he replied, "Maybe a bungee cord?"
-Eventually the officer told Erickson that the weapon was Heitholt's own belt.
+Eventually, the officer told Erickson that the weapon was Heitholt's own [belt (clothing)|belt].
 Erickson replied, "I don't remember that at all."
 After much prodding by investigators, Erickson eventually told them that he and Ferguson robbed Heitholt for drinking money.
 In March 2004, Erickson and Ferguson were arrested and charged with the murder.